VinnieRossi/katacoda-scenarios/rhoar-spring-db-access/02-read-content-from-a-database.md

 Tests run: 5, Failures: 0, Errors: 0, Skipped: 0
 ```

->**NOTE:** You may be wondering how Spring Boot knows which database to connect to without configuration code.
-The configurations are found in the application properties files in `src/main/resources/`{{open}}.
+>**NOTE:** As a reminder: the configuration for database connectivity is found in the application properties files in `src/main/resources/`{{open}} since we chose to override the Spring Boot defaults.
 For local we use the `application-local.properties` file.
 On OpenShift we use the `application-openshift.properties` file.

 ## Congratulations